etran04/FollowMeAudio/README.md

 ##TO DO LIST
 - Implement Levenberg-Marquardt to smooth out RSSI values for volume control based on actual distance
 - Include conditional check for which device it is, and adjust the volume accordingly.
 (Some devices play louder at the same base volume)
+- Fade volume up in instead of going from volume 0 to volume X

 ##CREDITS
 - [Ray Wenderlich](http://www.raywenderlich.com/101891/ibeacons-tutorial-ios-swift) for the wonderful iBeacon tutorial